Elstree: Martha Ray murder

 In 1779, Martha Ray (c.
 1742–1779), singer and mistress of John Montagu, 4th Earl of Sandwich, was buried in the parish church (illustrated, right) after she had been shot dead by the Rev. James Hackman, Rector of Wiveton in Norfolk.

 The Elstree murder of William Weare

 In 1823 Elstree became notorious for the Elstree murder of William Weare, killed in Radlett and the body disposed of in a pond in Elstree by John Thurtell.
 The incident was recalled by Charles Dickens in his Weekly Journal.
 An inquest of the deceased was held on 31 October by county coroner Benjamin Rooke at the local Artichoke public house.
 He was likewise buried (funeral depicted) at the Parish Church.

 The Elstree murder of Eliza Ebborn

-On 17 August 1882, Eliza Ebborn of Watford was murdered by 24-year-old shoemaker George Stratton, who was subsequently sentenced to death.
-She was buried at Elstree Parish Church.
+On 17 August 1882, Eliza Ebborn of Watford was murdered by 24-year-old shoemaker George Stratton, who was subsequently sentenced to death."Alleged Murder at Elstree", The Times, Tuesday, 22 August 1882; pg.
+8; Issue 30592; col E She was buried at Elstree Parish Church.